eliezermeth/Caesar-Cipher/README.md

 ---
 #### Footnotes

 [^1]: Python can work as both a functional and object-oriented programming language.
 What we wish to do here is use the object-oriented side, while not incurring the normal expense.
-Normally, when creating a class (e.g. any class that has an `__init__` method), the computer must spend resources to both instantiate the class (create it) and house it for the lifetime of its use.
+Normally, when creating a class (e.g. any class that has an `__init__` method), the computer must spend resources to both instantiate the class (create it) and house it for the lifetime of its use.<br>
   **`CaesarShift`** does not need to be created every time it is to be used.
 It can be used by multiple classes with no difference in results.
-It retains no information itself, but receives, manipulates, and returns the data without remembering any.
+It retains no information itself, but receives, manipulates, and returns the data without remembering any.<br>
   For a normal class, when a program is compiled, the class object is not created.
 If we use a `Car` class as an example, it is only when a new object of the class is created (`car = Car()`) would a new instance of `Car` be created.
-A second instance of the object can be created (`car_2 = Car()`), and a third, etc.  Each one of these must be created and stored.
+A second instance of the object can be created (`car_2 = Car()`), and a third, etc.  Each one of these must be created and stored.<br>
   This is not what we want for **`CaesarShift`**.
 Many programming languages contain a **static** keyword, which allows a variable, method, or class to have only one existence.
 Instead of creating multiple objects, when the program is compiled, one instance of this static object is created and stored.
-All references to this object point to this, which saves on both space and time, as only one instance is ever created for runtime.
+All references to this object point to this, which saves on both space and time, as only one instance is ever created for runtime.<br>
   Although Python does not possess **static**, similar behavior can be invoked by creating **`CaesarShift`** as a module rather than a class.
 Like the **`turtle`** and **`math`** modules, it can be imported and its methods used directly.
 Under a file the encompassing module name (like **`math`**), all methods definitions are written directly to the file, without using the `class` keyword.